Care and Maintenance of oak flooring

 - Try to avoid walking on the floor while wearing high heel shoes, or other footwear that may cause indentations or scratches.
 Although very hard and durable, oak is still a natural product.

-- Wood is hygroscopic material (soak up water).
+- Wood is hygroscopic material (soak up water like a sponge).
 It will expand and contract depending on the changes to the surrounding conditions.
-To minimize wood movement and shrinkage, the interior of your house has to have a constant moisture level.
+To minimize wood movement and shrinkage, the interior of your house has to have a constant humidity level of around 40%-50%.
 This means, when leaving for holidays in winter, the heating will need to be still on.
 Late autumn, don’t leave the windows and doors open late into evening, moisture in the air will expand the flooring.

-- Take care of your floor and recoat it as needed, depending on wear and tear.
-If the finish on any part of your floor gets worn down to exposed wood, and it gets even slightly damp, it will create black stains and require deep sanding for restoration to its former glory.
+- Take care of your floor and re-coat it as needed, depending on wear and tear.
+If the finish on any part of your floor gets worn down to exposed wood, and it gets even slightly damp, it will create black spots and require deep sanding for restoration to its former glory.
 How often you recoat your floor depends on the wear and tear it receives, along with your personal preferences as a home owner.
+Typically we would suggest to maintain your floor with Osmo Maintenance oil every 12 to 18 month.
+By failing to re-oil the floor with maintenance oil from time to time your floor will look dirty.
+Once you will get to the stage where the flooring will show sings of black worn marks, it is too late to do anything else but to refurbish it.
+Oak flooring refurbishment is a major job.

 Wood is hygroscopic material (soak up water).
 It will expand and contract depending on the changes to the surrounding conditions.
 When the flooring starts to lift, warp or swell, please let us know asap.

-This can be caused by water leakage or very high moisture content in the air.
+This can be water leakage or very high moisture content in the air.
 Do not leave it for months and hope that the swell will go down.
 It will not!
-The experts will need to be called in to find the cause of the problem.
+In this case call the expert in to find the cause of the problem.

 By following these few simple tips about the care and maintenance of oak flooring you will enjoy a nice looking floor for many years.